 Table H-1.
-Bear River Hydroelectric Project - 2016 Implementation Schedule Next Deliverable License Article Action Deliverable Start Date End Date Date Comments This project was completed in 2008.
+Bear River Hydroelectric Project - 2018 Implementation Schedule Next Deliverable License Article Action Deliverable Start Date End Date Date Comments This project was completed in 2008.
 Annual Art.
 417 Oneida Road Improvements Complete Road Work 1-Aug-06 1-Jul-07 1-Oct-08 maintenance continues.
-Annual \$3K funding to law enforcement agency Check to Franklin County Sherriff's Art.
-417 Law enforcement 1-May-05 22-Dec-33 1-Oct-15 and use of company's radio frequency, does not Department carry over.
+Annual \$3K funding to law enforcement agency Reimbursement to Franklin County 22-Dec-33 Art.
+417 Law enforcement 1-May-05 1-Oct-18 and use of company's radio frequency, does not Sherriff's Department carry over.
 Up to twice annually, on the Oneida Project road Dust Abatement Art.
-417 Dust abatement 1-May-05 22-Dec-33 Summer-15 100 ft. on either side of Maple Grove and Redpoint Campgrounds.
+417 Dust abatement 1-May-05 22-Dec-33 Summer-18 100 ft. on either side of Maple Grove and Redpoint Campgrounds.
 Art.
 418 Grace Spill Gate Gates installed and functioning 1-Apr-06 22-Dec-33 This project was completed in 2008.
-1-Oct-08 Revised program will be administered and Whitewater flows in Black Art.419 Documentation in Annual Report 1-May-05 22-Dec-33 1--Mar-15 reported on per Boater Flow Agreement Canyon approved by ECC and the FERC in 2012.
+1-Oct-08 Revised program will be administered and Whitewater flows in Black Art.419 Documentation in Annual Report 1-May-05 22-Dec-33 1--Mar-18 reported on per Boater Flow Agreement Canyon approved by ECC and the FERC in 2012.
 Annual Report to IDEQ in Record of water releases for power, irrigation, or 401 Cert.
-30-Nov-05 30-Nov-33 30-Nov-15 Oneida Operations Report November. flood control.
+30-Nov-05 30-Nov-33 30-Nov-18 Oneida Operations Report November. flood control.
 Submit to IDEQ With available water, target is 900 cfs below Boatable flows in Oneida Art.
 420 Documentation in annual report 1-May-05 22-Dec-33 Ongoing powerhouse between Memorial Day and Labor reach Day.
 Starting in 2012, all releases will be scheduled between April 1 and June 5.
 Four weekend releases to be scheduled: three two-day events Black Canyon Boatable flow Develop annual schedule and and one three-day event.
 Schedule to be Art.
-421 5-Mar-08 22-Dec-33 20-March-15 release schedule submit to the FERC. coordinated between American Whitewater, PacifiCorp and ECC.
-The ECC and American Whitewater approved an earlier schedule for 2016 that starts on March 26.
+421 5-Mar-08 22-Dec-33 20-March-18 release schedule submit to the FERC. coordinated between American Whitewater, PacifiCorp and ECC.
+The ECC and American Whitewater approved an earlier schedule for 2016, 2017, and 2018.